 Step 4: Now, we will use Find and Replace.
 Press Ctrl +H to open the Find and Replace dialog box.

 Step 5: Use Ctrl + V to paste the hard space that you’ve just copied into the Find what text box.
+Tip: if you haven't managed to copy the space you can also use the keyboard combination Alt+0160 to pop a hard-space into the Find what box.
 Replace this with a normal space by pressing the Spacebar on the keyboard in the Replace with text box.

 Step 6: now click Replace All and then click Close.